 You can find fresh herbs at the grocery store or supermarket.
 They come in clear, flat, 5 in. long containers, 3/4 oz. to 1 oz. for $2.00, (price may vary).
 Each fresh rosemary package has several 4-6 in. long stems, called sprigs.
 Each sprig has many narrow leaves (about an inch long).
 One package may contain about 8-10 sprigs.
-The aroma of rosemary has a citrus type of quality, that when inhaled tends to clear your nostrils in a similar way fresh pine might.
-It is not overwhelming.
-On the contrary, it’s subtle aroma is perceptible through the closed plastic container.
-It is best to select the greenest, freshest looking herbs.
+Notably, it is always best to select herbs that are green, and fresh looking in appearance.
+The aroma of rosemary radiates an exhilarating citrus type of quality.
+When inhaled, it tends to clear the nostrils not unlike the effect of fresh pine, though not overwhelming.
+Surprisingly, it’s subtle aroma is perceptible through the plastic container.

 SELECTING OLIVE OIL

 Choosing a good olive oil is pivotal in determining whether you opt to select olive oil as a cooking oil.
-Some brands are repelling, and I have found that no two brands have the same qualities.
-The most readily noticeable quality is fragrance.
-It is worth investing time to try several brands before drawing a conclusion, as it is a delightful addition to the culinary experience.
-Extra virgin, cold pressed olive oil is widely recognized as an anti-inflammatory, (healing), food.
-There are generally two varieties to select from.
-Extra virgin, cold pressed is the first pressing of the olives, and has the health benefitting properties, a richer aroma and flavor with a greenish tint.
+Some brands are repellant, and I have found that no two brands have the same qualities.
+The most readily noticeable generally being it’s fragrance.
+With this in mind, it is worth investing the time and energy in trying several brands before making a conclusive decision.
+There are generally two varieties to select from: Extra virgin, cold pressed is the first pressing of the olives.
+Rich in omega 3 fatty acids, it also contains anti-inflammatory enzymes, has a richer aroma, bold flavor, and greenish tint.
 The second pressing is golden in color.
 It is the refined oil, with a milder flavor, and costs less.

-Olive oil is not recommended for diabetics due to its’ high concentration of fatty acids.
+Please note, olive oil is not recommended for diabetics due to it’s high concentration of fatty acids.
 Sunflower oil is a tasty alternative, and is vitamin and mineral rich, with a light aromatic flavor.
 Coconut oil is another healthful option, that has added benefits to the metabolism.